Canzés dialect: Historical and Cultural Characteristics

 In the Linguistic and Ethnographic Atlas of Italy and Southern Switzerland (AIS) of the Universities of Bern and Zurich (1928–1940) and in the Acoustic Vivarium of Italian Languages and Dialects (VivALDI) of the Humboldt University of Berlin (1998–2018) Canzo has been chosen as the only linguistic tracing point of a very large area, including not only the entire macro-Brianza, but also the entire provinces of Como and Milan (except for the Bustocco-Legnanese linguistic island).
 Indeed, Canzo has characteristics of conservation and authenticity otherwise absent in this geographic area, historically much innovative.
 For this reason it can be said that Canzés dialect – while preserving, in some of its registers, peculiar local features – is the reference variety for a study of the most archaic elements of the most prestigious variant of the Lombard language (see Milanese dialect).

 Historical origins

 The language descends from Latin with some influence from a Celtic substratum due to the original inhabitants of the region, the Insubres, Lambrani, Lepontii, and Orobi (local populations already merged with Gauls).
 Langobardic made an impact as a superstratum, as did the languages of later Spanish, French and Austrian rulers.
-Canzés is famous as the language of magicians and vagabonds and is seldom spoken today.